PrincetonUniversity/hpc_beginning_workshop/02_connecting/README.md

 ## VPN

 If you are off-campus then you should install the [GlobalProtect VPN](https://www.princeton.edu/vpn) on your laptop.
 This will allow you to connect directly to the HPC clusters (e.g., Adroit) and use the web portals (MyAdroit and MyDella).
-My sure you connect via the GlobalProtect app on your laptop before sshing to Adroit or another cluster.
+Make sure you connect via the GlobalProtect app on your laptop before sshing to Adroit or another cluster.

 ## SSH